Tanu Weds Manu Returns: Legacy

 Tanu Weds Manu after and because they had loved Tanu Weds Manu Returns’’.
 Devesh Sharma of Filmfare listed Tanu Weds Manu Returns as one of the best Bollywood films featuring double roles.
 IMDb listed it as one of the fifty best dual role Indian movies of all time.
 Saheli Maity of Koimoi listed it as one of the top sixty movies with multiple dose roles.
 Priyanka Vartak of The Free Press Journal listed the film as well as Ranaut's dual-role in the film as one of the ten best and famous double role films and double-roles in Bollywood.
 On the occasion of International Women's Day, 2019, ZEE5 listed Tanu Weds Manu Returns as one of the eleven Bollywood films that depict how feminism is done right.
 Salva Mubarak Vogue India listed it as one of the thirteen best wedding-centric films of the decade (2010s).
 Bollywood actor Rishi Kapoor called Tanu Weds Manu Returns a modern-day version of his own classic film Prem Rog (1982).

 Ranaut's portrayal of a dual-role in the film received widespread acclaim.
 India TV listed Ranaut as one of the ten best Bollywood stars who excelled a new language for their movie.
 Hindustan Times listed Ranaut as one of the five actors who aced the accent they had onscreen.
 Srijana Mitra Das of Times of India called Ranaut's portrayal of a dual-role in the film as one of the finest double roles ever in Hindi cinema.
 MSN listed Ranaut's dual-role in the film as one of the most iconic double roles in Bollywood movies.
 The Free Press Journal listed Ranaut's performance in the film as one of the ten greatest lead performances that went beyond the requirements of the script to create memorable characters.
-They called called Ranaut's portrayal of a dual-role in the film as one of the best dual roles ever attempted in a Hindi film.
+They called Ranaut's portrayal of a dual-role in the film as one of the best dual roles ever attempted in a Hindi film.
 Filmfare listed Tanu Weds Manu Returns as one of movies that showcased Ranaut's class as an actor.
 They called Ranaut's role in the film as one of her most ‘‘iconic’’ roles and wrote, ‘‘Kangana Ranaut really flaunts her versatility with this film as even though she plays two distinct characters, not for a second you’ll feel it’s the same person playing them’’.
 Film Companion listed Ranaut's performance in the film among the 100 greatest performances of the decade (2010s).